 Pathology sits at the centre of medicine.
 Understanding disease processes is fundamental to the good practice of medicine and communication to patients.
 The Department teaches into the second, third, fourth, and fifth years of the undergraduate medical degree (MB ChB) at Otago Medical School.

 Medical Laboratory Science

 Diagnostic laboratories are the powerhouses of modern medicine.
 They are where diagnoses are made and where patient treatment is monitored.
-For students with a strong interest in laboratory diagnosis, Medical Laboratory Science is the right choice.
+Medical Laboratory Science is recommended for students with a strong interest in laboratory diagnosis.

 Dentistry, Physiotherapy, and Pharmacy